The Alexandria Link: Plot

 In present-day Copenhagen, Denmark, Cotton Malone is in trouble.
 His son Gary is being held hostage by unknown enemies who want to trade him for the secret of the Alexandria Link.
-Malone is the only living person who's aware of it.
+Malone is the only living person who is aware of it.
 He receives an anonymous email saying that he has only 72 hours to get it and trade with them.
 He and his ex-wife Pam visit Malone's influential friend Henrik Thorvaldsen's mansion to use methamphetamines.
 A mysterious man, Dominick Icculus Sabre, is following them all the time.

-Stephanie Nelle and her boss, US Attorney General Brent Green, contacts Larry Daley, the main contact in the White House who knows more than them about the Link.
+Stephanie Nelle and her boss, United States Attorney General Brent Green, contacts Larry Daley, the main contact in the White House who knows more than them about the Link.
 Green says that the Link is in fact a person named George Haddad, a Palestinian biblical soldier.

 Malone uses Thorvaldsen's computer to log into his "Magellan Billet" secure server, which was accessible to him when he used to work for the justice department.
 He contacts his former boss, Stephanie Nelle, for more information.
 She mentions that there was some security breach and some secured files may have been exposed.
 Malone meets agent Durant, who works for Stephanie, but he is killed before he can learn more.
 Malone follows the killer and eventually rescues Gary after killing his inept captors.
 What he apparently does not realize is that that was the plan by Sabre, who had anticipated this from the start.
 He delivers this message to his employer, the mysterious Blue Chair, the head of "The Chairs", according to whom they have different interests in the Alexandria Link; while Sabre wants the link, the Chairs want it to be obliterated.
 Later Thorvaldsen reveals to Stephanie the whereabouts of "The Chairs" and that it is a recreation of the Order of the Golden Fleece) - a European economic cartel.
 The head of this circle is called the Blue Chair, currently Alfred Hermann, an Austrian industrialist.
 This circle has many controls over Europe and their highest priority is the Middle East.

 Malone is on his way with Pam to meet Haddad.
 He keeps Gary at Thorvaldsen's mansion, hoping that will keep him safe.
 He goes to London with Pam and meets Haddad to learn more about the Library of Alexandria and the mystery.
 Haddad tells them about the probable translation inaccuracies of the Old Testament and how he is working to show how it has been translated from Old Hebrew.
 But before he finishes explaining everything to Malone, Israeli agents arrive and kill Haddad.